 It’s important to note that these rules can differ for U.S. government checks, also known as Treasury checks, generally suitable for one year after the issue.

 In conclusion, while there is a general guideline for the expiration of checks in the U.S., it’s best to cash or deposit checks promptly to avoid potential complications.
-If you have a stale check, contacting the issuing entity is recommended to request a reissue, as attempting to cash an old check can lead to it being returned unpaid.
+If you have a stale check, it’s recommended that you contact the issuing entity to request a reissue, as attempting to cash an old check can result in it being returned unpaid.

 Factors Leading to Effective Expiration of Unused Checks